karstenmueller/macos-bootstrap/README.md

 # macOS bootstrap

-Bootstrap macOS (tested with macOS 12.4 Monterey) to make it your working environment.
+Bootstrap your macOS (tested from macOS versions 12.4 to 13.5) to make it your $HOME.
-You may want to use the latest macOS version, run "Software Update" App.

 Bootstrap will do these things for you: